m-kawahigashi/chat-space/README.md

 ### Association
 - has_many :group_users
-- has_many :groups, through: :groups_users
+- has_many :groups, through: :group_users
 - has_many :messages

 ## groupsテーブル